scicloj/clojisr/README.md

 ## Technical Goals

-  * A Function-centric API, where the default mode of usage is calling R functions on R objects, from Clojure (Status: a draft exists, it will change)
+  * A Function-centric API, where the default mode of usage is calling R functions on R objects, from Clojure (Status: supported)

-  * "R code as Clojure data", using and extending the EDN-based syntax inroducted in [gg4clj](https://github.com/JonyEpsilon/gg4clj) and [used](https://github.com/sbelak/huri/blob/master/src/huri/plot.clj#L299) in [huri](https://github.com/sbelak/huri) (Status: currently experimenting with the original gg4clj syntax)
+  * "R code as Clojure data", inspired by but extending the EDN-based syntax inroducted in [gg4clj](https://github.com/JonyEpsilon/gg4clj) and [used](https://github.com/sbelak/huri/blob/master/src/huri/plot.clj#L299) in [huri](https://github.com/sbelak/huri) (Status: supported)

   * Interop with minimal copying of data (Status: supported)